Is Tashkent Worth Visiting?

 12. Visit a Traditional Tea House or Soviet Diner

-One of the best things to do in Uzbekistan, in my opinion, is to head for a traditional tea house (‘Choyxona’) for breakfast, or to a retro-style Soviet diner for coffee.
+One of the best things to do in Tashkent, in my opinion, is to head for a traditional tea house (‘Choyxona’) for breakfast, or to a retro-style Soviet diner for coffee.

 We visited several of these during our own time in Tashkent and loved how each offered a different perspective on Uzbek history and culture.